FormidableLabs/serverless-jetpack/README.md

 ## How it works

-The Serverless framework can sometimes massively slow down when packaging applications with large amounts / disk ussage for `devDependencies`.
-Although the framework enables `excludeDevDependencies` during packaging by default, just ingesting all the files that are later excluded (via that setting and normal `include|exclude` globs) causes apparently enough disk I/O to make things potentially slow.
+The Serverless framework can be amazingly slow during packaging applications that have lots of files from `devDependencies`.
+Although the `excludeDevDependencies` option will remove these from the target zip bundle, it does so only **after** the files are read from disk, wasting a lot of disk I/O and time.

-Observing that a very common use case for a Serverless framework is:

-- A `package.json` file defining production and development dependencies.
-- A `yarn.lock` file if using `yarn` or a `package-lock.json` file if using `npm` to lock down and speed up installations.
-- One or more JavaScript source file directories, typically something like `src`.

-The `serverless-jetpack` plugin leverages this use case and gains a potentially significant speedup performing a fast production dependency on-disk discovery via the [inspectdep][] library that is turned into an efficient up-front globbing limitation to scan way, way less files in `node_modules` during packaging.
+The `serverless-jetpack` plugin removes this bottleneck by performing a fast production dependency on-disk discovery via the [inspectdep][] library before any globbing is ddone.
+The discovered production dependencies are then converted into very efficient patterns that are injected into the otherwise normal Serverless framework packaging heuristics to efficiently avoid all unnecesssary disk I/O due to `devDependencies` in `node_modules`.

-Process-wise, the `serverless-jetpack` plugin uses the internal logic from Serverless packaging to detect when Serverless would actually do it's own packaging.
-Then, it inserts its different packaging steps and copies over the analogous zip file to where Serverless would have put it, and sets internal Serverless `artifact` field that then causes Serverless to skip all its normal packaging steps.
+Process-wise, the `serverless-jetpack` plugin detects when built-in packaging applies and then takes over with a packaging process that mostly mimics what Serverless would do, just faster.
+The plugin then sets appropriate internal Serverless `artifact` fields to cause Serverless to skip the (slower) built-in packaging.

 ### The nitty gritty of why it's faster

-Jetpack does _most_ of what Serverless does globbing-wise with `include|exclude` at the service or function level.
-Serverless does the following (more or less):
+Let's start by looking at how Serverless packages (more or less):

+1. If the `excludeDevDependencies` option is set, use synchronous `globby()` for on disk I/O calls to find all the `package.json` files in `node_modules`, then infer which are `devDependencies`.
+Use this information to enhance the `include|exclude` configured options.
-1. Glob files from disk using [globby][] with a root `**` (all files) and the `include` pattern, following symlinks, and create a list of files (no directories).
-This is the only actual **on disk** I/O.
+2. Glob files from disk using [globby][] with a root `**` (all files) and the `include` pattern, following symlinks, and create a list of files (no directories).
+This is again disk I/O.
-2. Filter the in-memory list of files using [nanomatch][] via service + function `exclude`, then `include` patterns in order to decide what is included in the package zip file.
-Notably, this is also where `excludeDevDependencies` excludes take place.
+3. Filter the in-memory list of files using [nanomatch][] via service + function `exclude`, then `include` patterns in order to decide what is included in the package zip file.

 This is potentially slow if `node_modules` contains a lot of ultimately removed files, yielding a lot of completely wasted disk I/O time.

 Jetpack, by contrast does the following:

-1. Efficiently infer production dependencies from disk.
+1. Efficiently infer production dependencies from disk without globbing, and without reading any `devDependencies`.
 2. Glob files from disk with a root `**` (all files), `!node_modules` (exclude all by default), `!node_modules/PROD_DEP_01, !node_modules/PROD_DEP_02, ...` (add in specific directories of production dependencies), and then the normal `include` patterns.
 This small nuance of limiting the `node_modules` globbing to **just** production dependencies gives us an impressive speedup.
 3. Apply service + function `exclude`, then `include` patterns in order to decide what is included in the package zip file.

-This _does_ have some other implications like:
+This ends up being way faster in most cases, and particularly when you have very large `devDependencies`.
+It is worth pointing out the minor implication that:

 * If your `include|exclude` logic intends to glob in `devDependencies`, this won't work anymore.
 But, you're not really planning on deploying non-production dependencies are you? 😉